confirmationbias616/weather_db/README.md

 * Turn (almost) all .py flies into functions.
 Then, current date could be passed in as a variable.
 This would allow us to time travel

 * make ETL functions more efficient by merging data frame into master CSV only one at the end (not at every loop!)

+* need to modify code to prepare for snow accumulation instead of rain accumulation, which is usually reported in cm (vs mm for rain!).